aws-samples/compute-optimizer-automation/README.md

 * **Enhanced User Control:** With optional approval features, you can obtain user approval before any resource changes are implemented, providing greater control and oversight.

+* **Organization-Wide Management:** AWS COA can manage resources across all accounts in your AWS Organization, providing a centralized optimization solution.

 # Architecture

-The AWS COA architecture is built around an AWS Step Function, which efficiently handles the optimization process.
+The AWS COA architecture is built around AWS Step Functions, which efficiently handle the optimization process across your entire AWS Organization.
 Here's how it works:

+1. **Organization Discovery:** AWS COA discovers all accounts and regions in your AWS Organization, or uses a predefined list if provided.

-1. **Data Collection:** AWS Compute Optimizer analyzes your AWS resources and generates optimization recommendations.
+2. **Data Collection:** AWS COA uses data from AWS Compute Optimizer that analyzes your AWS resources and generates optimization recommendations for each account and region.

-2. **Parallel Processing:** Each resource recommendation is processed in parallel by AWS COA to determine if it corresponds to an overprovisioned resource and whether it aligns with your defined risk profile.
+3. **Parallel Processing:** Each account and region is processed in parallel, with each resource recommendation further processed in parallel to determine if it corresponds to an overprovisioned resource and whether it aligns with your defined risk profile.

-3. **Optional User Approval:** If enabled, AWS COA sends an approval request via EventBridge, SNS and API Gateway before making any changes.
+4. **Optional User Approval:** If enabled, AWS COA sends an approval request via EventBridge, SES, DynamoDB, and API Gateway before making any changes.
 This ensures you have the final say in resource modifications.

-4. **Maintenance Window:** The solution waits until the next maintenance window before applying any changes to your resources.
+5. **Maintenance Window:** The solution waits until the next maintenance window before applying any changes to your resources.
 This allows for controlled and scheduled updates, minimizing disruption.

-5. **Rollback:** In case of any errors during the update process, AWS COA automatically rolls back the resource to its original configuration and notifies the user about the issue.

 ![architecture](img/architecture.png)